Skip to main content

 "What?"
 Bondita looked a bit taken aback.
 She wanted to protest.
 But she remembered the promise to Trilochan.

 "Walk."
-She did as she was told circling the room.
+She did as she was told, circling the room.

 "Hmm."
 Sadhana nodded.
-"Prepare boiled rice and potatoes for me in a separate Unun (Chulha) and bring in these pots.
+"Prepare boiled rice and potatoes for me in a separate Unun (Chulha) and bring these pots.
 I will eat by noon."
 She nodded.
 "Take out the clothes from the bundle and put them up in the cupboard.
 I will go to the pond with your house help.
 Once I am back, clean my clothes and dry them."
 Bondita nodded.
 "Every morning and evening, bring me flowers for my Gopal.
 Clean my room.
 And replace the oil in the lamp.
 I don't use electricity."
 Bondita nodded.

 "Where is your husband?"
 Thakuma made her look up.
 "He…"